michelin/API-360/README.md

 This step could seem optional but our experience shows that it is very valuable and really time-saving for the rest of the workshop.

 ### 2. 360
-The 360 phase plays out in different waves.
+The 360 phase plays out in one or different waves (according to the chosen [distribution](./distribution.md).

-Each wave is the opportunity to discover 8 concepts and understand them.
+Each wave is the opportunity to discover a bunch of concepts and understand them.
 There is one concept by card.
 Each wave also complement the board by making the links between these concepts and the one already here on the board.

 **Wave conduct**